HOME PAGE

 Word is out that there is an abundance of equipment, clothing and footwear available in Nepal.
 This is true!
 An amazing selection of some old some new and plenty of knock offs.
 If you know your stuff go for it.
 You can find plenty of beat up and semi new and brand new down jackets.
 New is very reasonable today in Kathmandu.
 Lots of smelly good quality sleeping bags and plenty knock offs which are good for base camp bags but not for on the mountain.
 They tend to be too heavy.

 If you are joining an organized trek we "do not" recommend leaving your shopping till Kathmandu due to time restraints.
-This is your time to holiday and some people find shopping a chore.
+This is your time to holiday and shopping for some can be a real chore.
 It's a good idea to squeeze this effort in at home before you go.
-There are no real savings on this type of gear other than the knock off jackets.
+There are no real savings on quality original gear other than the knock off jackets.

-Happy shopping detail and please don't hesitate to contact me for more assistance if needed.
+Happy shopping- please don't hesitate to contact me for more assistance if needed.

 Tim Rippel - Peak Freak Expeditions Inc.